Bostrolicious/gloomhaven-shop/index.md

 - Improved import/export handling
 - Visually indicate newly added items
 - Live network sync similar to what exists in Gloomhaven Helper (unlikely, but would be cool)
-- Alternate text-based list view of the items.
-This already exists in other apps though, so might not be worth it.
-- Autoplaying music that can't be paused.
-I hope you like Kinesiska Muren by Evert Taube